extinctionrebellion/extinctionrebellion/README.md

 There is already a gazillion of google docs left and right but no single point that bring them all together.

 It would be great to have a wiki for this.
+In the meantime, we have set up a GitBook on docs.opencollective.com/extinctionrebellion (ideally we should move it to docs.organise.earth once ready).
+The associated GitHub repo is [here](https://github.com/extinctionrebellion/docs).

 ## How to contribute?